 - While the Lightning Network is fully functional, it is still experimental and should not be used to store or transact large volume.

 The settlement of the funds will occur when both parties decide to close the channel.
-When the channel closes, an on-chain transaction will get recorded on Bitcoin’s blockchain.
+When the channel closes, an on-chain transaction will be recorded on Bitcoin’s blockchain, spending bitcoin from the multisig address.
 When this happens, the balance in the channel is settled.
 Alice will now have 1.5 BTC and Bob will now have 0.5 BTC.

 Thaddeus Dryja and Joseph Poon first introduced the Lightning Network in their white paper, 'The Bitcoin Lightning Network: Scalable Off-Chain Instant Payments' in 2015.